ShizCalev/kojima-diary/README.md

 ## Legal / Disclaimer

 - This is **unofficial fan work** for archival and educational purposes.
-- Original text/images belong to Konami / Hideo Kojima or their respective owners.
 - No copyright infringement is intended, and no commercial profit is involved.
 - **Use these translations at your own discretion**—they are not officially verified, and AI tools can introduce inaccuracies.